Oratory of San Nicola da Tolentino, Vicenza: Features

-Three statues inside were completed in 1679 by Francesco Pozzo, including a "Madonna and child", "Saint Agustine and Nicola".
+Three statues inside were completed in 1679 by Francesco Pozzo, including a "Madonna and child", "Saint Augustine and Nicola".
 Giuseppe Alabardi also has a work here.
 The soft stone statues in the stands depict John the Evangelist, The Assumption, Jesus and John the Baptist.
 The centre of the ceiling shows "Dead Saint Nicholas ascends to heaven".
 The various paintings that depict Nicolas' miracles on the inner wall of the facade include Saint Nicholas and the angel save a child from the devil, Saint Nicholas makes water flow from a cane planted in the ground, and on the lower band, Saint Nicholas heals an amputated arm of an Augustinian friar.

 A cycle of eleven canvases line the ceiling, surrounded by baroque stuccos by Rinaldo Viseto.
 The central band features paintings on the themes of Meditation (a man looks up, while two women observe a skull on the ground) and Charity (a woman holds a cross and chalice).
 On the right side of the ceiling we find: Chastity (a woman crushing what appears to be Cupid); The Sobriety (a man, bandaged at the mouth with a scroll on which is written Pauca vescor ("Just enough for me") and Obedience (a woman with a crucifix kneels under a yoke).
 On the left side of the ceiling there are: Patience (a woman with a cross and Gospel holding a flame), The Penance (the devil flies over a woman) and the gentleness (a humble woman carries a lamb).